Mindfulness in a Modern World

 Each person I chatted with described similar results from their mindfulness experience- increased contentment, improved physical and mental well-being, and more resilience in the face of adversity.
 However, the overwhelming consensus was that mindfulness was more than just an exercise in personal growth.
 Carol describes it this way, “Mindfulness creates stronger connections – good, authentic, healthy connections – and relationships become deeper and more meaningful.”
 Imagine for a moment what this could mean for our communities?
 Could the practice of mindfulness ignite positive change in our hometowns and create an environment where people feel cared for as Dena envisions, or a place where there is more support, compassion, and more love as Kelly hopes for?

 “The potential for a ripple effect in our society is huge,” Darek explains, “Consider this real-life example.
 A man who is known for being quick to anger with a short temper is required to go through mindfulness training in order to keep his job in leadership.
 One day, he is standing in the 10 items or less line at the grocery store behind a woman who clearly has more than 10 items and is juggling a huge diaper bag and a young child.
-As she pulls out a checkbook – yes, a checkbook! – to pay for her transaction, his anger flares and he is ready to point out the many infractions committed by this woman to anyone who will listen.
+As she pulls out a checkbook – yes, a checkbook! – To pay for her transaction, his anger flares, and he is ready to point out the many infractions committed by this woman to anyone who listens.
 Instead, he utilizes his mindfulness training and takes one deep breath and then another… a few moments later, his anger subsides to calm, the woman completes her transaction and he is able to move forward in line.
 With intentional effort, he chooses to focus on the positive and says to the cashier ‘Cute kid’.
 She responds with ‘Thank you, he’s my son.
 My husband was killed in Afghanistan and now I have to work to support our family.
 That was my Mom, she brings him to the store each day during my shift so I can see him before he goes to sleep.’
 Pause and consider the impact of that brief exchange.
 Instead of anger and resentment that could have resulted from the man’s arguably justified outburst, his conscious choice created a real connection, mutual respect and understanding.”

 Imagine the changes that might be possible if these kind of mindful moments were integrated in our daily exchanges with others in our community.
 Consider the ripple effect that mindfulness can have on how we treat ourselves and how we interact with those around us.
 The heightened awareness that comes from being in the present moment and taking a heart-centered action can have a very positive influence on our personal and collective well-being.
 I invite you to contemplate how mindfulness can play a role in your life and work and to envision the shift that might be possible in a world where people are more present, interconnected, and more frequently living and working together in harmony.